Arsenio Luz: Post World War II

 On November 18, 1946, President Roxas appointed Luz to the newly formed the Surplus Property Commission.
 Tasked with handling the surplus property procured by Title 2 of the Philippine Rehabilitation act of 1946.
 Following Roxas' untimely death, President Quirino replaced Luz with the Hon.
 José Zulueta for the Surplus Property Commission.

 In 1953, Luz was Director-General of the Philippines International Fair, Inc. and announced the Philippine Government's 1954 16-day national fair.
 As Director-General Luz managed the Philippines World Fair, the first World Fair to be held in the South Pacific.
 The fair featured Hawaiian showman E.K.
 Fernandez.

 Boy Scouts

-In 1928, Daza registered to be a member of the Cebu Council, Boy Scouts of America.
-On October 31, 1936, Daza and the other Boy Scouts of the Philippines (BSP) founders officially chartered the BSP in Commonwealth Act No. 111 authorized by President Manuel Quezon.
+In 1928, Luz registered to be a member of the Cebu Council, Boy Scouts of America.
+On October 31, 1936, Luz and the other Boy Scouts of the Philippines (BSP) founders officially chartered the BSP in Commonwealth Act No. 111 authorized by President Manuel Quezon.
 Later, he was appointed as Secretary of the Boy Scout Foundation by Joseph Stevenot and served in the BSP's National Executive Board.